 My work is mainly concerned with computational image analysis and segmentation, with particular interest in computer-aided diagnosis for improving tissue characterization and understanding of tumor behavior.
 I am also interested in fractal theory and how it can be devoted to derive nature-inspired algorithms for biological vision and modelling.
 The work done in biomedical imaging covered CT and ultrasound modalities for problems such as assessing tumor aggressiveness, response to treatment; and tumor grading and segmentation in microscopic imaging.
 Research was reported in more than 31 publications in journals and conference proceedings, 1 co-edited book and 4 book chapters.

 Participations and Activities

-• IEEE technical English workshop (2010) Abu Dhabi Men’s College, Abu Dhabi, UAE.
+• IEEE technical English instructor (2010) Abu Dhabi Men’s College, Abu Dhabi, UAE.

 • International student ambassador (2002) University of Canberra, Canberra, Australia.